Should I file a tax return? What every international student should know

 You need to file if: you spend a lot of time here and we don’t have a tax treaty with your country

-If you spend more than 183 days in Canada in a calendar year, and we don’t have a tax treaty with your home country, the CRA might consider you a resident and you’ll be expected to pay taxes.
+If you spend more than 183 days in Canada in a calendar year, and we don’t have a tax treaty with your home country, the CRA will consider you a deemed resident with the result that you will be taxed on your world income for the whole year.

 You don’t need to file if: you go home regularly and aren’t a resident